Douglas Miles: Background

-Douglas Miles grew up in Phoenix, Arizona, then moved back to the San Carlos Apache Indian Reservation in Arizona.
+Miles was born in Carrizo, Arizona, on the Fort Apache Indian Reservation of the White Mountain Apache Tribe.
+He grew up in Phoenix, Arizona, then moved back to the San Carlos Apache Indian Reservation in Arizona.
 He drew images from cartoons, sci-fi, and comic books and attended the Al Collins Graphic Design School in Phoenix.
 From 1978 to 1980, Miles attended the Bostrom Alternative High School, when he created street art.